Getting Started With Intelligent Greenfield Analysis

 Greenfield Analysis Overview

-The name Triad comes from the oldest known species of frogs – Triadobatrachus.
+Greenfield analysis (GF) is a method for determining the optimal location of facilities in a supply chain network.
+The Greenfield engine in Cosmic Frog is called Triad and this name comes from the oldest known species of frogs – Triadobatrachus.
 You can think of it as the starting point for the evolution of all frogs, and it serves as a great starting point for modeling projects too!
-We also can use Triad to identify 3 key parameters:
+We can use Triad to identify 3 key parameters:

 - The optimal number of distributions centers